 Clean As You Go

 That should go without saying, but if you wipe off a counter in the kitchen when you are done preparing a meal, wipe out the bathroom sink right after brushing your teeth, or putting away that book or magazine as soon as you are done reading it, you’ll save a lot of time.

 Grab a dust cloth on your way from the laundry room and give the flat surfaces a quick “once over”.
-If you have to wait on someone to get their shoes on to go out the door, empty the trash can and take it with you.
+If you have to wait for someone to get their shoes on to go out the door, empty the trash can and take it with you.

-Follow a routine
+Follow a Routine

 Clean the bathrooms fully on Tuesdays, vacuum on Wednesdays, wash towels on Thursdays.
 Following the same routine daily for your housework will help you stay on top of things without breaking your back.